Applicant guidelines - Vice-Chancellor's Awards for Community Engagement and Service

 - community service that has enhanced the reputation and standing of USQ in the community

-Nominations must be submitted by the closing date to the Manager (Government and Community), Office of External Relations.
+Nominations must be submitted by the closing date to the Senior Executive Officer, Deputy Vice-Chancellor's Office (Students and Communities).

-The University will advertise annually for nominations for the community engagement and service awards, in conjunction with the annual nomination for the Professional Employee Awards for Excellence.
+The University will advertise annually for nominations for the community engagement and service awards.

-Nominations will be reviewed by a panel convened by the Manager, Government and Community within the Office of External Relations.
-The panel will include a relevant member of the senior executive and a prominent member of the community nominated by the Vice-Chancellor.
+Nominations will be reviewed by a panel convened by the Deputy Vice-Chancellor (Students and Communities).
+The panel will include a relevant senior member of staff and a prominent member of the community nominated by the Vice-Chancellor.

 The University is not obliged to present each award every year.